Updated: Oct 24

-We’ve all been stuck listening to work or school presentations while watching our minds wander off to our grocery list or our plans for the weekend.
+We’ve all been stuck listening to a work or school presentation while watching our minds wander off to our grocery list or our plans for the weekend.
 If only the presenter understood that the human brain is wired for anecdotes and stories rather than meaningless bulleted lists, they’d be on their way to a memorable presentation.

 Packaging your cannabis business for successful PR is no different.